jashandeep-sohi/pyds/_sources/userguide.txt

  ... )
  <pds.Label object at 0x...>

-:func:`parse` takes a string containing a PDS label and parses it into a :class:`Label` object.
-This :class:`Label` object can then be used to access and manipulate properties of the label.
+This :class:`Label` object can then be used to interface with the label.
 See the discussion below.

 :func:`parse` must be given a string which **starts** with a valid PDS label as it's argument or otherwise it will raise a :exc:`ParsingError`::